-(a) When a license holder is placing an infant to sleep, the license holder must place the infant on the infant's back, unless the license holder has documentation from the infant's physician directing an alternative sleeping position for the infant.
-The physician directive must be on a form approved by the commissioner and must remain on file at the licensed location.
+(a) When a license holder is placing an infant to sleep, the license holder must place the infant on the infant's back, unless the license holder has documentation from the infant's physician or advanced practice registered nurse directing an alternative sleeping position for the infant.
+The physician or advanced practice registered nurse directive must be on a form approved by the commissioner and must remain on file at the licensed location.
 An infant who independently rolls onto its stomach after being placed to sleep on its back may be allowed to remain sleeping on its stomach if the infant is at least six months of age or the license holder has a signed statement from the parent indicating that the infant regularly rolls over at home.

 (b) The license holder must place the infant in a crib directly on a firm mattress with a fitted sheet that is appropriate to the mattress size, that fits tightly on the mattress, and overlaps the underside of the mattress so it cannot be dislodged by pulling on the corner of the sheet with reasonable effort.
 The license holder must not place anything in the crib with the infant except for the infant's pacifier, as defined in Code of Federal Regulations, title 16, part 1511.
 The requirements of this section apply to license holders serving infants younger than one year of age.
 Licensed child care providers must meet the crib requirements under section 245A.146.
 A correction order shall not be issued under this paragraph unless there is evidence that a violation occurred when an infant was present in the license holder's care.